-Editor's note: The following oped originally appeared in Fox News Opinion on Memorial Day weekend in 2012.
+Editor's note: The following oped originally appeared in Fox News Opinion in 2012 and is being republished for Memorial Day.

 Memorial Day, what does it mean?
 As your long weekend unfolds look around.
 Take in your world and listen.

 What do you see?
 What do you hear?

 Will you hear this long weekend referred to as “the unofficial start of summer?”
 Will you hear people talk about parties, barbecues, trips to the lake and the beach, probably.

 As you feel the warm rays of the sun, smell the inviting flavors of fresh food sizzling on the grill and watch your children run around the yard or splash in the surf there is something you should remember.